 How you react to detected outliers depends on their frequency, impact, and the underlying cause.
 Common strategies include:

 Analyzing the impact of outliers is a critical component of granular performance monitoring.
-It moves beyond aggregate metrics to understand how unusual data points affect model reliability and helps diagnose problems that might otherwise be hidden within averages.
+It looks at aggregate metrics to understand how unusual data points affect model reliability and helps diagnose problems that might otherwise be hidden within averages.
 By systematically detecting outliers and quantifying their effects, you can build more resilient ML systems and maintain trust in their production performance.